AgoraIO/OBS/docs/sphinx/reference-outputs.rst

    Starts the output.

-   :return: *true* if output successfuly started, *false* otherwise.
+   :return: *true* if output successfully started, *false* otherwise.
 If
             the output failed to start,
             :c:func:`obs_output_get_last_error()` may contain a specific
             error string related to the reason